st156680/OPERAID-Challenge/README.md

 1. **Simulator**: Generates mock data and publishes to the MQTT broker.
 2. **MQTT Broker**: Receives data from the simulator.
-3. **Backend Aggregator**: Subscribes to the MQTT broker, aggregates data, and pushes it to the frontend via Socket.IO.
+3. **Backend Aggregator**: Subscribes to the MQTT broker, aggregates data, stores it in the SQLite database, and pushes real-time updates to the frontend via Socket.IO.
 4. **Frontend**: Receives real-time updates and visualizes the data.